 Our registration of the securities covered by this prospectus does not mean that Selling Shareholders will offer or sell any of the Ordinary Shares.
 The Selling Shareholders may offer and sell the securities covered by this prospectus in a number of different ways and at varying prices.
 See "Plan of Distribution" for more information.
 The market price of our Ordinary Shares could decline if Yorkville, or the other Selling Shareholders, sell a significant portion of their Ordinary Shares or are perceived by the market as intending to sell.
 See "Risk Factors - Risks Relating to this Offering - The issuance of our Ordinary Shares to Yorkville will cause dilution to our existing shareholders, and the sale of the Ordinary Shares acquired by Yorkville, or the perception that such sales may occur, could cause the price of our Ordinary Shares to fall" and "Risk Factors - Risks Relating to this Offering - Investors who buy Ordinary Shares at different times will likely pay different prices."
 If any underwriters, dealers or agents are involved in the sale of any of such securities, their names and any applicable purchase price, fee, commission or discount arrangement between or among them will be set forth, or will be calculable from the information set forth, in any applicable prospectus supplement.
-See the sections of this prospectus titled "About this Prospectus" and "Plan of Distribution" for more information.
-No securities covered by this prospectus may be sold without delivery of this prospectus and any applicable prospectus supplement describing the method and terms of the offering of such securities.
+See the sections of this prospectus and any applicable prospectus supplement describing the method and terms of the offering of such securities.
 You should carefully read this prospectus and any applicable prospectus supplement before you invest in Ordinary Shares.

 Our Ordinary Shares are listed on the Nasdaq under the symbol "ZAPP."
-We had 62,529,166 Ordinary Shares outstanding as of March 22, 2024.
-On March 22, 2024, the last reported sale price of our Ordinary Shares as reported on Nasdaq was \$0.255 per Ordinary Share.
+We had 62,601,280 Ordinary Shares outstanding as of April 15, 2024.
+On April 15, 2024, the last reported sale price of our Ordinary Shares as reported on Nasdaq was \$0.261 per Ordinary Share.